isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 >
 > We received the acceptance letter from you today, and I myself was rejected.
 >
 > Mr. Morimoto Kazutoshi, the principal of the Hoshizuka Branch of Oaira Junior High School, attended the exam on January 20, and he told me, "Iha's test results were not inferior to those of other students.
-I cannot accept his failure this time.
+I can hardly accept his failure this time.
 >
 > I myself am confident about the results of the test.
 I just cannot accept the failure this time.
 >
-> I heard that we contacted Oku High School directly about my rejection, but we did not receive a reply.
+> I heard that we contacted Oku High School directly about my rejection, but did not receive your reply.
 >
 > What was the purpose for the establishment of the Niirada class of Oku High School in the first place?
 >
 > As Japanese citizens, lepers are entitled to equal educational opportunities.
 Was it not to realize this concept of the Basic Education Law?
-Have you not used Article 75-2 of the "School Education Law" and stipulated it as Article 14-2 in the new "Leprosy Prevention Law" to realize this spirit?
+To realize this spirit, you used Article 75-2 of the "School Education Law" in the new “Leprosy Prevention Law” and stipulated it as Article 14-2, didn't you?
 If this failure is due to the test results, I will study harder and try again next year.
 >
 > If this time's rejection is due to my physical functions, it is beyond my control, and there is nothing I can do about it.
 >